nuxt/docs/en/guide/typescript.md

 ### Configuration file

-To be able to use TypeScript in your configuration file, all you need is to rename `nuxt.config.js` in `nuxt.config.ts`.
+To be able to use TypeScript in your configuration file, all you need is to rename `nuxt.config.js` to `nuxt.config.ts`.

 Nuxt.js also brings type definitions which provides autocompletion and type checking :